aldur/aldur.github.io/_posts/2025-09-08-nuggets-of-psychology.md

 #### Availability bias

-Kahneman and Tversky originally termed it availability _heuristic_ because it is a mental shortcut that we take to save energy: because something is readily available or very vivid in our memory, then we _think_ it is also _frequent_ or _important_.
-I prefer calling it a _bias_ because I believe it hinders our ability to make good decisions unless we take measures to do better.
+Kahneman and Tversky originally termed it [availability _heuristic_][0] because it is a mental shortcut that we take to save energy: when something is readily available or very vivid in our memory, we _think_ it is also _frequent_ or _important_.
+I prefer calling it a _bias_ because I believe it hinders our ability to make good decisions _unless_ we take measures to do better.

-I think of availability bias also when we are blindsided by information or options that are readily in front of us, but fail to see that with a bit more digging we would find much better options.
+I think of this bias also when we are blindsided by information or options that are in front of us, but fail to see that with a bit more digging we would find much better options.

 Availability bias is also why we misestimate facts.
 For instance:

 - That deadly car accidents are more frequent than disease-related deaths (they are not).
-- Why we tend to form judgements or stereotypes based on extremely small samples (possibly non-representative).
+- Why we tend to form judgements or stereotypes based on extremely small (and likely non-representative) samples.
 - Why we attribute to our egocentric self more merits or faults than we really should.